What is Brainy Alley?

-Students usually get three pieces of homework - one long piece (45 minutes or so), one vocabulary piece (15 minutes), and some text-based writing (30 minutes).
+Writing: Students usually get three pieces of homework - one long piece (45 minutes or so), one vocabulary piece (15 minutes), and some text-based writing (30 minutes).
 Students can skip homework once in a while, but never two weeks in a row.
 If a child has no time to complete homework, there will be no improvement and there is no point in wasting time or effort attending classes.

 Where and when is the program held?

-Brainy Alley runs its program online, and
+Brainy Alley runs writing classes online, and

 How can you enroll your child in Brainy Alley classes?